 - Obsessive-compulsive disorder (OCD): This mental health disorder affects people of all ages.
 It occurs if you are caught in a cycle of obsession and compulsion.
 Obsession involves unwanted and intrusive thoughts that trigger distressing feelings, while compulsion relates to ways you believe you can rid yourself of the obsession.

 - Post-traumatic stress disorder (PTSD): You might develop PTSD after witnessing or experiencing a life-threatening event such as a vehicle accident, combat, sexual assault, or a natural disaster.
-Symptoms might include anxiety, trouble sleeping, or feeling on edge and can be severe enough as to affect family members or friends.
+Symptoms might include anxiety, trouble sleeping, or feeling on edge, and can be severe enough to affect family members or friends.

 What Causes Anxiety?

 Although researchers aren’t 100% certain what causes specific anxiety disorders, whether they involve genetic or environmental factors, each disorder has its characteristics.
 However, some factors can put you at a higher risk.
 A few of these factors include the following:

 - You’ve had a traumatic life experience.